nasa/nos3/docs/wiki/Scenario_Patching.md

  * `cp ./fsw/build/exe/cpu1/cf/sc_rts006.tbl /tmp/nos3/sc_rts006.tbl` (or any path that is not in Git for the temporary storage location)

 Next, we will want to actually send the changed file up to the spacecraft.
-We have to first ensure that the simulation does not launch with the new file, which we can do via the command
+We have to first ensure that the simulation does not launch with the new file, which we can do via the following commands:
  * `make clean`
  * `git reset --hard --recurse-submodules`